3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 ### Development Diary :

+The following is a diary of any intersting thoughts I had during the development of this rasterizer.

 Converting C++ to Java is hell.
 Java doesn't let you do anything.
 I miss ``` const vec2& ``` T_T

 #### october 9th